anthonythorne/theme-gutenberg-blocks/README.md

 # Theme Gutenberg Blocks

 This is a boilerplate for adding multiple blocks within a theme.
-This is relevant for If yuu wish to....
+If you wish to add blocks to a plugin rather than via the theme please use [Plugin Gutenberg Blocks](https://github.com/anthonythorne/plugin-gutenberg-blocks).

 ## Table of Contents